 Want to know more about what goes on during the workshops, or wondering whether to apply?
-Read this description by a recent workshop graduate.
+Read this description by a workshop graduate.

 2009 Workshop, Xiamen, China

 The RCI workshop is a great place to field ideas and research questions, no matter at what stage your research is in.
 You learn how to ask the right questions and how to present your research effectively.
 Your ideas will be tried, in a civilized manner, before a diverse jury of accomplished economists in various fields.
 Most of the time, after consultation with faculty, you retain your topic, but the thrust evolves in such a manner that institutions are more deeply examined.
 However, it is not rare for people to be forced to think of an entirely new question in the aftermath of various group discussions.
 The important thing is that you undergo the process with honesty and an open mind.

 One of the things that impressed me was that in this workshop, faculty and your co-participants listen intently and offer sincere suggestions for improvement of your work, rather than politely acknowledge the end of your discussion.
 Since most of you are from different fields, you will learn a lot just by listening to all the presenters, even if it takes some effort to truly understand their work.
 Everyone gets a turn at being the main presenter and the discussant.
 In fact, just conversing with your discussant and the one whose paper you'll discuss, opens new doors in your mind.
 You just might find yourself going home with a new research interest.